FudaWiki/fudawiki-files/hanafuda/popular-culture.md

 * [Toilet-Bound Hanako-kun](https://hanako-kun.fandom.com/wiki/Toilet-bound_Hanako-kun) (地縛少年花子くん, *Jibaku Shōnen Hanako-kun*)
   In chapter 4 of the manga and episode 3 of the anime, Hanako is briefly seen playing a hanafuda game with Mokke spirits.

+* [Tomorrow, and Tomorrow, and Tomorrow](https://en.wikipedia.org/wiki/Tomorrow,_and_Tomorrow,_and_Tomorrow_(novel)) (2022 novel by Gabrielle Zevin)
+  One of the character's Japanese father, Ryu Watanabe, laments having passed on an early opportunity to invest in Nintendo in the 70s, back when it was "just a playing card company" making hanafuda cards "for aunties and little children."
+Then Japanese hanafuda and Korean hwatu are shortly discussed (the former being incorrectly described as "plastic cards" instead of the latter).

 * [Yu-Gi-Oh!](https://en.wikipedia.org/wiki/Yu-Gi-Oh!)
   The [Flower Cardian](https://yugioh.fandom.com/wiki/Flower_Cardian) monsters (from the animated television series [Yu-Gi-Oh!
 ARC-V](https://en.wikipedia.org/wiki/Yu-Gi-Oh!_Arc-V) and the trading card game) are parodies of hanafuda cards.